josevillablanca/rick-and-morty-demo/README.md

 # Description

-The following project is a List-Detail app with characters from the Rick and Morty's API, that is an Open Source API.
+The following project is a List-Detail app with characters from the Rick and Morty's API, which is an Open Source API.

 It uses MVVM pattern for the development.